1337u53r/MotMot/README.md

 # MotMot
- Group Project for Software Development Module
+Group Project for the Software Development Module